Morrallie History, Family Crest & Coats of Arms

 Early Origins of the Morrallie family

 The surname Morrallie was first found in Northumberland where one of the first records of the name was found at North Middleton, a township, in the parish of Hartburn.
 "This place, which was also called MiddletonMorell, from an ancient proprietor named Morell, was afterwards divided among various proprietors."

 Important Dates for the Morrallie family

 This web page shows only a small excerpt of our Morrallie research.
 Another 114 words (8 lines of text) covering the years 1620, 1704, 1795, 1839, 1788 and 1880 are included under the topic Early Morrallie History in all our PDF Extended History products and printed products wherever possible.

 Morrallie Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Morrell, Morel, Morrel, Morrall, Morrill, Murrill and others.

 Early Notables of the Morrallie family (pre 1700)

 Outstanding amongst the family at this time was Mary Morrill (Morrel/Morrills/Morill) (c.
 1620-1704), birth name of Mary Folger, English-born indentured servant in the Massachusetts Bay Colony, grandmother of Benjamin Franklin; Benjamin...

 Another 31 words (2 lines of text) are included under the topic Early Morrallie Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Morrallie family to the New World and Oceana
+Migration of the Morrallie family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Morrallie or a variant listed above were: David Morrell settled in Virginia in 1656; Nicholas Morrel settled in Barbados with his wife, son in 1679; he later moved to Boston; Mary Morrell and her husband settled in Barbados in 1694.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.